BartoszMietlicki/aniagotuje-recipes-scraper/README.md

 # AniaGotuje Recipes Scraper

-A lightweight project that collects recipe links and content from **AniaGotuje.pl** and returns everything in a single DataFrame (no file output).
+Python notebook project that collects recipe links and content from **AniaGotuje.pl** and returns everything in a single DataFrame (no file output).

 ## Description
 This notebook performs the full data-collection workflow: